parkchamchi/DepthViewer/DOC.md

 ### enum `DepthMapType`

-- `Inverse`: true depth values are scaled, shifted and inversed.
+- `Inverse`: true depth values scaled, shifted and inversed.
 Parameter `Alpha` and `Beta` are used for this.
 - `Linear`
 - `Metric`: Actual values in meter (which is identical to a Unity unit)